caesarfeta/dot_com/RAW.md

 	you have a problem.

-5. You can easily close the development loop.
+5. You can easily close the development loop: design, test, implement, feedback, repeat...

 ## Cons
 1. Your CSS will be verbose.